brxyxncorp/brxyxmp/README.md

-# README
+# BRXYXMP Website

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an application for conect.ed.gt (Conected) and here is all the system in Ruby on Rails 5

-Things you may want to cover:
+The follow lines describe the configuration of the environment [in process...]

-* Ruby version
+* Ruby > 2.3

 * System dependencies